[28 September 2016]

 International Conference on Climate Science and Climate Services

-For those who are interested, please find the leaflet containing the preliminary agenda, and information regarding accommodation and transport to/from Exeter and to/from the Met Office.
+For those who are interested, please find the leaflet containing the final agenda of the international conference, the directions in Exeter and the programme of NACLIM's final GA.
 If you have any questions, please get in touch with us at naclim@ zmaw.de

 [29 June 2016]